cristianglezm/EvoGarden/Planning.md

         -   **`CockroachBehavior`**: Manages scavenger AI.
 Cockroaches hunt for `Corpse` actors.
 If none are found, they will attack weak flowers.
 They produce a low-quality nutrient upon eating.

     -   **`birdBehavior`**: Governs predator AI and connects the food chain.
-        -   **AI**: Uses the main `qtree` to find prey (unprotected insects or eggs).
+        -   **AI**: Uses the main `qtree` to find prey.
+The prey priority is: unprotected insects, then defenseless cocoons, and finally stationary eggs.
 When not actively hunting, it implements a **patrolling AI**, selecting a random flower as a temporary destination.
         -   **Hunting**: Moves directly towards its target.
 Upon reaching the target, it "eats" it.
         -   **Nutrient Cycle**: After preying on an insect, it creates a nutrient-rich dropping.
+Eating a cocoon also produces a small nutrient.
 The eaten insect does not leave a corpse and is instead converted directly into a nutrient.

     -   **`eagleBehavior`**: The apex predator, spawned as a regulatory mechanism.
         -   **AI**: Uses the main `qtree` to find the nearest bird.